How to Thrive through our Stressful Modern-Day Lives

 A medically reviewed study by Web MD suggests that up to 90% of doctors visits are stress related, how crazy is that?

-Our bodies also hold onto energy (food), and our metabolism slows down, this would be useful if we were in a dangerous situation and we didn't know when we would next be able to eat, but for most of us, this is not a problem.
+When we are stressed our metabolism slows down, this is because our body is trying to conserve energy in case we don't get a chance to eat in the near future.
+This would be a useful survival mechanism if we were in a dangerous situation and we didn't know when we would next be able to eat, but for most of us, this is not the case.

-Our bodies also turn their attention away from things that are seen as not as important in that moment, like sex drive, digestion, etc. Again, this is good if you are in genuine danger, but if it is endured over a long period of time, it will upset your digestive and reproductive systems.
+Our bodies also turn their attention away from things that are not seen as necessary in that moment, such as sex drive, digestion, etc. Again, this is a great survival mechanism if you are in genuine danger, but if it is endured over a long period of time, it will upset your digestive and reproductive systems.

 Stress-related problems include: